Low degree conjecture implies sharp computational thresholds in stochastic block model: Introduction

 \paragraph{Rigorous evidence for average case complexity} To provide rigorous evidence for the innate hardness of weak recovery below the Kesten-Stigum threshold, one could follow two general approaches.
 The first is to construct a reduction from problems widely believed to be hard (such as \emph{planted clique}~\cite{brennan2019reducibilitycomputationallowerbounds,brennan2020reducibility} or \emph{learning with errors (LWE)} \cite{bruna2020continuouslwe,gupte2022continuous,tiegel2024improved}).
 However, this approach is unlikely to be successful for our problem as no such reductions are known for (other) average-case problems with constant sharp statistical threshold.
 The second approach is to prove \emph{unconditional} lower bounds that rule out certain classes of algorithms.
 For example, those based on sums of squares~\cite{barak2019nearly,kothari2017sum,jones2022sum,mohanty2020lifting}, statistical queries~\cite{blum2003noise,feldman2017general,Brennan2020StatisticalQA}, or low-degree polynomials~\cite{hopkins2017power,Hopkins17,Hopkins18,kunisky2019notes}.
 As it appears that significant technical barriers have to be overcome to prove lower bounds against the former two classes for average-case problems with sharp statistical threshold, we focus on the latter.

-\paragraph{The low-degree method} In recent years, the low-degree method has emerged as a standard tool for providing rigorous evidence for computational hardness in average-case problems \cite{Hopkins18,kunisky2019notes}.
+\paragraph{The low-degree method for hypothesis testing} In recent years, the low-degree method has emerged as a standard tool for providing rigorous evidence for computational hardness in average-case problems \cite{Hopkins18,kunisky2019notes}.
 Inspired by the fact that thresholding the likelihood ratio function provides optimal algorithms for hypothesis testing, the low-degree method provides a heuristic for average-case computational hardness by proving lower bounds against the low-degree projection of the likelihood ratio between two distributions from the hypothesis class.
-In this paper, we focus on the implications of the following conjecture of~\cite{moitra2023precise} in the context of the SBM\footnote{The original conjecture is stated for the closely related spiked Wigner model.}.
+In fact, previous works\cite{Hopkins18,bandeira2021spectral} has provided low-degree hardness evidence for the related hypothesis testing problems on distinguishing the stochastic block model and \Erdos-\Renyi distribution with probability $1-o(1)$.
+However, significant barrier needs to be overcome for extending their computational lower bound to weak recovery below KS threshold.
+The reason is that we want to rule out recovery algorithms which only need to succeed with constant probability, while below the Kesten-Stigum threshold, the two distributions considered in \cite{Hopkins18,bandeira2021spectral} can be distinguished with probability strictly larger than $1/2$ using the count of triangles in the graph \cite{banerjee2017optimalhypothesistestingstochastic}. \footnote{Similar detection-recovery gap in success probabilities is also recently revealed by \cite{Shuichi2024} in the context of planted cliques.}